CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

    - **cluedin role id** – corresponds to the Id column in the AspNetRoles table.
    - **app role value field** – corresponds to the Value assigned in your app role in App Registration.

-The following example shows the mapping of OrganizationAdmin CluedIn role to CluedIn App Admin Microsoft Entra app role.
+The following example shows the mapping of OrganizationAdmin CluedIn role to SSO role.

 ![SSO_custom_roles.png](../../assets/images/ama/howtos/configure-sso-success-terminal-2.png)